Bernard Ribeiro, Baron Ribeiro

-Bernard Francisco Ribeiro, Baron Ribeiro, CBE, FRCS (born 20 January 1944) is a British surgeon who served as President of the Royal College of Surgeons of England from 2005 to 2008.
-He was created a life peer in 2010 and sits in the House of Lords on the Conservative benches.
+Bernard Francisco Ribeiro, Baron Ribeiro, CBE, FRCS (born 20 January 1944) is a British surgeon who served as President of the Royal College of Surgeons of England (RCS England) from 2005 to 2008.
+He was created a life peer in 2010 and sat in the House of Lords on the Conservative benches until his retirement in 2023.

 Biography

 Born in 1944 in Achimota in the Gold Coast (now Ghana), Bernard Ribeiro was educated at Dean Close School, Cheltenham, Gloucestershire, and at Middlesex Hospital Medical School.

 Ribeiro qualified as a doctor at Middlesex Medical School in 1967 and then specialised in surgery, five years later being awarded Fellowship of the Royal College of Surgeons (FRCS).
 From 1979 until his retirement in April 2008, he was consultant general surgeon at Basildon Hospital with a special interest in urology and colorectal surgery, pioneering the use of invasive keyhole surgery, and helping to establish the Basildon and Thurrock University Hospitals NHS Foundation Trust's advanced laparoscopic unit.
 He was elected to the Council of the Royal College of Surgeons of England in 1998.
-In 2008 he was awarded the Honorary degree of Doctor of Science by Anglia Ruskin University.
+In 2008, he was awarded the Honorary degree of Doctor of Science by Anglia Ruskin University.
 Also in 2008 he received an Honorary Fellowship from the American College of Surgeons.

-In the 2004 New Year Honours he was appointed a Commander of the Order of the British Empire (CBE) for services to medicine, and was appointed Knight Bachelor in the 2009 New Year Honours.
+In the 2004 New Year Honours, he was appointed a Commander of the Order of the British Empire (CBE) for services to medicine, and was appointed Knight Bachelor in the 2009 New Year Honours.
 He was created a life peer on 20 December 2010, as Baron Ribeiro, of Achimota in the Republic of Ghana and of Ovington in the County of Hampshire.

 In 2012, Lord Ribeiro was confirmed as Chair of the Department of Health's Independent Reconfiguration Panel, advising the Secretary of State for Health on changes to local health services in England.
 He serves as Master of the Worshipful Company of Barbers for 2013–14.
 He is President of the Council of Dean Close School.

 Lord Ribeiro is an active Freemason and currently serves the United Grand Lodge of England as the Right Worshipful Senior Grand Warden.
 He was previously the Senior Grand Deacon in 2005, and Junior Grand Warden in 2018.